Join the ICMEC team

 Internships

-We are no longer accepting internship applications for the Fall 2023 semester.
+We are no longer accepting internship applications for the Summer 2024 class.
+Please check back at a later date.

 Internship FAQs

-What are the requirements to intern at ICMEC?
+What are the specific requirements by internship position?

 • Be available to work 8 to 12 weeks, at least 20 hours per week (30+ hours preferred) during the Summer term;